 During one of your clients’ annual reviews, you discover that that they have an old inforce policy that may or may not be underperforming with a substantial cash value.
 You’ve also determined during the review that the existing policy does not meet all of your client’s current needs.
-However, with value in your client’s existing policy, you may be able to provide some important options to consider and features to add that will better meet your clients financial planning needs.
+However, with value in your client’s existing policy, you may be able to provide some important options to consider – such as 1035-ing a policy– and features to add that will better meet your clients financial planning needs.

 What are your next steps?
 Obtain the needed inforce information for a thorough review of the current contract.
 This should include an annual statement and 1-2 inforce ledgers to show the long-term performance projections.
 Most older policies don’t include options that are currently available.
 One type of coverage that is worth looking at is Long-Term Care or Chronic Care coverage.
 These options increase the flexibility of an insurance solution AND ultimately benefit your clients’ overall financial plans.

 Let’s assume for this ONE Idea that your client would still like a policy that accumulates cash value.
 You could use one policy that includes a cash accumulation indexed solution and just add the LTC rider.
 This type of policy provides death benefit, options to build cash value, projected income, and a long-term care benefit.
 However, as an acceleration of the death benefit, the payment of the LTC rider benefits will reduce BOTH the death benefit and cash surrender value of the policy.
 Withdrawals and loans will also reduce BOTH the cash value and the death benefit which will also impact the LTC benefits available.
 Additionally, the policyowner may not be able to take any income while the long-term care benefits are being received.
 Is there a solution if your client wants BOTH income AND guaranteed Long Term Care benefits?